 2. More than 3 Years Old.
 If your blood pressure monitor is more than 3 years old then it may be time to look into getting a new blood pressure monitor.
 First check your blood pressure monitor for warranty information.
 Each blood pressure monitor has varying warranties.
 You may be able to get a free replacement or calibration.

-If you have any questions or concerns don't hesitate to contact us at (888) 822-8293 to speak to one of our Customer Service Representatives.
+If you have any questions or concerns then don't hesitate to email us at orders@bvmedical.com or call us at (888) 822-8293 to connect with one of our Customer Service Representatives.
 Where people can reach people.

 Sources: